formewp/forme-codegen/spec.md

 ... etc
 ```

-- Eventually it could work from the root WP installation (standard or bedrock)
+- Eventually `make` could work from the base WP installation with additional arguments